-Partnering with people we support in their personal care is a key part of providing personcentred care at Life Without Barriers (LWB).
-Our role is to deliver high-quality personal care supports that are dignified, value the person's right to self-determination, independence and choice, and ensure their personal care experience safeguards them from any potential risks to their health and wellbeing.
+Partnering with people we support in their personal care is an important pillar of providing person-centred care at Life Without Barriers (LWB).
+Our role is to deliver high quality personal care supports that are dignified, value the person's right to self-determination, independence and choice, and ensure their personal care experience safeguards them from any potential risks to their health and wellbeing.